jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 This means the last convolutional layer will get pruned a lot, and a lot of neurons from the fully connected layer following it will also be discarded!

 When pruning the convolutional filters, another option would be to reduce the weights in each filter, or remove a specific dimension of a single kernel.
 You can end up with filters that are sparse, but it's not trivial the get a computational speed up.
-Some recent works advocate "Structured sparsity" where entire filters are pruned.
+Recent works advocate "Structured sparsity" where entire filters are pruned instead.

 Lets now briefly review a few methods.